 Our Emergency Shelters in Paso Robles, Atascadero, and San Luis Obispo host survivors in safe, confidential locations.
-Guests of the shelters and their families are offered empowerment-focused advocacy, legal services, case management, and therapy.
+Guests of the shelters and their families are offered empowerment-focused advocacy, self-sufficiency services, and therapy.
 Services are free of charge to any survivor of intimate partner violence.

 To access the Emergency Shelter, start by calling our 24-hour crisis & information line at (805) 545-8888.
 Our staff is available to discuss options, provide valuable referrals, and help determine whether our Emergency Shelter Program is most appropriate for your situation.
 Learn more